 Why You Will Love This Method

-Although the cannabis plant has been around for around 28 million years, the healing properties of the cannabis roots are only just now being recognized by science.
+Although the cannabis plant has been around for 28 million years, the healing properties of the cannabis roots are only just now being recognized by science.

 For a long time, they have been largely ignored in modern medical practices and research.